Assalamu Alaikum MuslimConverts.com

 Zainab

 So for sure people will spread lies about Muslims and Islam and others will believe them.
-Yet just like the old woman there will be people who will convert to Islam when they realise what Islam says.
+Yet just like the old woman there will be people who will convert to Islam when they realize what Islam says.